-Natchez Trace National Scenic Trail is a 65 mile point-to-point trail located near Okolona, MS that offers the chance to see wildlife.
+Natchez Trace National Scenic Trail is a 65 mile point-to-point trail located near Okolona, Mississippi that offers the chance to see wildlife.
 The trail is rated as moderate and primarily used for hiking, walking, horses, and scenic driving.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash